ArcadeFortune/todolist/README.md

 # Todolist
-A list to manage your personal tasks, who would've thought.
+A list to manage your personal t  asks, who would've thought.

 ### How to use
-Open my website on [not implemented yet](https://example.com) and start right away! <br/>
+Open my [website](https://todo-frontend-arcadefortune-dev.apps.sandbox-m3.1530.p1.openshiftapps.com) and start right away! <br/>
-When my free 30-days trial on openshift ends, try my [vercel link](https://example.com) instead
+When my free 30-days trial on openshift ends, try my [not implemented yet](https://example.com) instead

 ### Features
 You can add, edit, and remove tasks.